mekkablue/Python-for-Glyphs/README.md

 * `trace⇥` Import the *traceback* library and print a traceback.
 Useful for *except* clauses.
 * `subtract⇥` Subtract GSPath objects.
 * `intersect⇥` Intersect GSPath objects.
+* `timer⇥` Method for taking and reporting elapsed time.
+* `notification⇥` Display a floating notification in top right corner of screen.

 #### Vanilla-specific snippets